Enzo Bettiza: Biography

-Bettiza was born in Dalmatia, then part of Kingdom of Yugoslavia, in a rich Dalmatian Italian-Croatian family.
-His mother stemmed from a family of the Croatian island of Brač.
-His family owned the most important enterprise in Dalmatia, the Gilardi e Bettiza cement factory, in the city of Split.
-In 1941, Axis powers Italy and Germany invaded Yugoslavia.
-During Italian occupation, Bettiza's father helped many Croatian people during the war and took many of them out of Fascist prison.
-Enzo's cousin Pietro threw a bomb on the Italian army band, since they played Fascist marches, while Enzo himself boycotted Fascist gatherings and organizations.
+Bettiza was born in Dalmatia, then part of Kingdom of Yugoslavia, in a wealthy Dalmatian Italian-Croatian family, his mother descending from a family from the Croatian island of Brač who owned the Gilardi e Bettiza cement factory, in the city of Split.
+In 1941, when Bettiza was 13, Axis powers Italy and Germany invaded Yugoslavia.
+During Italian occupation and the subsequent the war, Bettiza's father helped many Croatian people to escape out of Fascist prison.
+The family also took an active role in fighting the invasion.
+Enzo Bettiza's cousin Pietro threw a bomb on the Italian army band, since they played Fascist marches, while Enzo himself boycotted Fascist gatherings and organizations.

-In 1944, the city was again rejoined to Croatia in new Yugoslavia.
-Many Italian families left already after the fall of Mussolini, after they realized that things were going badly in the country.
-Some Italian and mixed remained, part of them used the opportunity to opt for Italian citizenship.
-New authorities were interested in dealing with those who were collaborating with the occupiers, and all others whom they considered as the "enemy of people", either Croats, Italians or others.
+In 1944, during the Italian Civil War, the city was rejoined to Croatia in new Yugoslavia.
+Many Italian families were forced to leave once they realized that, due to their association with Italian dictator Benito Mussolini, they were aconsidered "enemy of people".
+Whilst some Italian and mixed families remained, those who chose to retain Italian citizenship were deemed authorities being interested in dealing with those have been collaborating with the occupiers, either Croats, Italians or others.
 Their assets were nationalized.
-Bettiza moved to Gorizia after the end of World War II and the re-annexation of his native land to Croatia, at the age of 18.
-Later he moved to Trieste, and then to Milan: here he always declared to be living as "an exiled".
+After the end of World War II, at the age of 18, Bettiza moved to Gorizia.
+Later he moved to Trieste, and then to Milan, where he finally settled.
+Bettiza always declared to consider himself as "an exile".

-Bettiza has been director of several Italian newspaper and author of numerous books. as a journalist he devoted his attention to Eastern European countries and nationalities, and Southeastern Europe, Yugoslavian area in particular.
-In the period 1957-1965 he was foreign correspondent for the newspaper La Stampa, first from Vienna and then from Moscow.
+Bettiza has been the editor of several Italian newspapers and author of numerous books.
+As a journalist he devoted his attention to Eastern European politics, in particular Southeastern Europe and the Yugoslavian area.
+From 1957 to 1965 he was foreign correspondent for the newspaper La Stampa, first from Vienna and then from Moscow.
 Later he moved to Corriere della Sera, for which he worked for ten years.
-In 1974, together with Indro Montanelli, founded the Milanese newspaper il Giornale nuovo, for which he was co-director until 1983.
+In 1974, together with Indro Montanelli, he founded the newspaper il Giornale nuovo, for which he was co-editor until 1983.

-Starting from 1976, he was member of the Italian Senate and the European Parliament.
-He lived in Rome with his family and was married a few times.
-His last wife, Laura Laurenzi, is an Italian writer.
-Bettiza's major novel, I fantasmi di Mosca (Phantoms of Moscow) is credited as the most extended published novel written in Italian language.
-He died on 29 July 2017 at the age of 90.
+In 1976 he was elected as a member of the Italian Senate and the European Parliament for the Italian Liberal Party and moved to Rome.
+Bettiza married twice.
+First to Ludina Barzini, and then to Italian writer Laura Laurenzi.
+Bettiza's novel I fantasmi di Mosca (Phantoms of Moscow) runs for over 2,000 pages and is credited as the longest published novel written in Italian.
+Bettiza died on 29 July 2017 at the age of 90.